imagekit-developer/imagekit-java/README.md

 **13. Move file**

-Accepts the sourceFilePath and destinationPath to move the File as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/move-file).
+Accepts an object of class `MoveFileRequest` specifying the parameters to be used to list and search files.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/move-file) can be passed via their setter functions to get the results.

 ```java
 MoveFileRequest moveFileRequest = new MoveFileRequest();